Quantum Tokens for Digital Signatures: The One-time Scheme

 \begin{proof} The imperfect completeness property (see Eq.~\ref{eq:imperfect_ts}) for 1-restricted scheme is justified by the construction.
 The scheme is imperfect (and not perfect) since with probability of $\frac{1}{2^{n/2}}=\negl(\kappa)$ the outcome of the measurement in line ~\ref{line:sign_measurement} is $0 \ldots 0$ (which causes $\sign$ to fail).
 This is the only element that is trivial to guess in $A$ and $A^\perp$, since the $0\ldots 0$ vector is an element of every subspace of $\mathbb F_{2}^{n}$.

 We show that the scheme is unforgeable.
 Fix $A$.
-Suppose the distinguisher runs the (classical) algorithm $\verify_{2, pk(A)}$, \onote{This might be confusing. $\verify$ should use the public key which in our case is $\mathcal O(\IAH)$.
-The statement itself is accurate because the functionality of these two algorithms are equivalent.} and the auxiliary state is $\ket{A}$.
+Suppose the distinguisher runs the (classical) algorithm $\verify_{2, pk(A)}$, and the auxiliary state is $\ket{A}$.
 By the VBB property\footnote{Here we took advantage of the fact that $\verify$ in our scheme is classical.
 This should clarify why our requirement in the VBB property is classical computational indistinguishability (and not quantum indistinguishability).}, there exists a QPT $\Sim$ such that